In this guide, we’re going to show you how to choose your web design agency, and what questions to ask your web designers.

 - Visuals - Does the website look modern?

-- Mobile - Try accessing their website on your phone; does everything look alright, or are some things out of place?
+- Mobile - Try accessing their website on your mobile device; does everything look alright, or are some things out of place?

 If the web design agency’s website looks like it came straight out of the early 2000s, and takes a long time to load, cross them off the list.